 There are several defense mechanisms that protect the esophagus against infection.
 These defenses include saliva, the normal movement (contractions) of the esophagus, and the cells of the immune system.
-Thus, people at risk for infection include those who have AIDS, an organ transplant, alcoholism, diabetes, a weakened or impaired immune system, undernutrition, cancer, or movement (motility) disorders of the esophagus.
+Thus, people at risk of infection include those who have AIDS, an organ transplant, alcohol use disorder, diabetes, a weakened or impaired immune system, undernutrition, cancer, or movement (motility) disorders of the esophagus.
+Additionally, swallowed or inhaled corticosteroids may put people at increased risk of infection of the esophagus.
 Candida infection may occur in any of these people.
 Herpes simplex virus infections and cytomegalovirus infection occur mainly in people who have AIDS or who have had an organ transplant and are taking drugs that suppress the immune system.

 Pain with swallowing (odynophagia) is the typical symptom.
 Some people also notice difficulty swallowing (dysphagia).
 These infections also cause ulcers (sores) and irritation and swelling of the esophagus (esophagitis).